 - Success comes down to rare moments of opportunity.
 Be open, alert, and ready to seize them.
 Gather the right people and resources and commit.
 If you’re not prepared to apply that kind of effort, either the opportunity isn’t as compelling as you think, or you are not the right person to pursue it.

 - Time wounds all deals, sometimes even fatally.
 Often the longer you wait, the more surprises await you.
 In tough negotiations especially, keep everyone at the table long enough to reach an agreement.

-- Don’t loose money.
+- Don’t lose money.
 Objectively assess the risks of every opportunity.

 - Make decisions when you are ready, not under pressure.
-Other will always push you to make a decision for their own purposes, internal politics, or some other external need.
-But you can almost always say ‘I need a little more time to think about this, I’ll get back to you’.
+Others will always push you to make a decision for their own purposes, internal politics, or some other external need.
+But you can almost always say “I need a little more time to think about this, I’ll get back to you.”
 This tactic is very effective at diffusing even the most difficult and uncomfortable situations.

 - Worrying is an active, liberating activity.
-If channelled appropriately, it allows you to articulate the downside in any situation and drives you to take action to avoid it.
+If channeled appropriately, it allows you to articulate the downside in any situation and drives you to take action to avoid it.

 - Hire 10s whenever you can.
 They are proactive about sensing problems, designing solutions, and taking a business in new directions.
 They also attract and hire other 10s.
 You can always build something around a 10.

 - Be there for the people you know to be good, even when everyone else is walking away.
 Anyone can end up in a tough situation.
 A random act of kindness in someone’s time of need can change the course of a life and create an unexpected friendship or loyalty.